 - 1 Black Cardamom

-- Let the pressure in the cooker cool naturally.
-Drain and reserve the water, discard the spices and put the chana in a separate bowl.
+- Let the pressure release naturally.
+Drain and reserve some water, discard the spices and put the chana in a separate bowl.

-- Pindi Chana – Mix the spice powder with the cooked chana.
+- Mix spice powder with the cooked chana.

-- Heat 3 tbsp. of oil in a pan.
-When oil reaches almost smoking point, pour it over the chana that is coated with spice powder.
-Mix well.
+- Heat 2 tbsp of oil in a pan.
+When oil reaches almost smoking point, pour it over chana and mix well.

 - In the same pan, heat remaining oil, fry shredded or julienne ginger till golden brown and crisp.
 Remove from the pan and keep aside.

 - In the same pan, fry chilies until they change color.
 Remove and keep aside.

 - Add spice coated chana to the same pan and stir for 4-5 minutes on high heat, stirring constantly.
 Make sure not to burn the spices.

 - Add boiled chana water, about 1 cup, cover and cook for 5 – 10 minutes on medium – medium high flame.
 If your chana is already very tender, do not cover the pan.
 If you feel the chana is not tender enough, cover and cook until tender.

 - Remove cover and cook until required consistency is reached.
 I cooked uncovered for about 5 – 10 minutes on low flame.